-Customer development is defined as the part of the Lean Startup methodology used to understand the problem and determine whether or not a solution would fulfill customers’ needs.
+Customer development is used to understand the problem and determine whether or not a solution would fulfill customers’ needs.
 CustDev or Customer Development can also be understood as a process of defining your target customer and validating your solution hypotheses within it.
+It helps in checking the feasibility of a minimum viable product.

 What is Customer Development?

-Customer development is a process or framework that tells whether a product solves a problem it is trying to solve and fulfills customers’ needs to ultimately get customer validation.
+It is a process or framework that tells whether a product solves a problem it is trying to solve and fulfills the needs of actual customers to ultimately get customer validation.
+In other words, the customer development concept revolves around steps that prove that your product or service would solve a specific problem for a particular audience group.

-The customer development process provides a final product that not only solves a real-world problem for the consumer but also stays viable to produce and scale, plus best suits with the price point for all the stakeholders.
-In lean startup methodology, the customer development process is typically the middle step preceded by Business Model Design and followed by Agile Engineering process.
+It involves a business assessing the available opportunity and validating that the solution will be feasible enough to satisfy the demands of its customers.
+The customer development strategies provide a final product that not only solves a real-world problem for the consumer but also stays viable to produce and scale, plus best suits the price point for all the stakeholders.
+In lean startup methodology, customer development is typically the middle step preceded by Business Model Design and followed by the Agile Engineering process.

 Origin of Customer Development Concepts